senia-psm/zio-test-akka-http/README.md

 - `closingExtension`
 - `trailer`
 - `rejected`
-- `rejection`
 - `isWebSocketUpgrade`
+- `webSocketUpgradeProtocol`

-There should be an assertion for every [inspector from original Akka-HTTP Route TestKit](https://doc.akka.io/docs/akka-http/current/routing-dsl/testkit.html#table-of-inspectors).
-If you can't find an assertion for existing inspector please open an issue.
+There should be a method for every [inspector from original Akka-HTTP Route TestKit](https://doc.akka.io/docs/akka-http/current/routing-dsl/testkit.html#table-of-inspectors).
+If you can't find a method for existing inspector please open an issue.

+Note that some methods are available only on eager version of response, but not on lazy one.
+You can always convert lazy response to eager with `toEager` method.

+It's sage to call `get` on `Option` inside of `asertTrue` macros.

-Note that assertions are eager on response fetching by default - you can't use assertions for status code and headers if route returns an infinite body.
+Note that response is eager on response fetching by default - you can't use `~>` for status code and headers if route returns an infinite body.

-To avoid eager response body fetching use lazy `?~>` method instead of last `~>`:
+To avoid eager response body fetching use lazy `?~>` method instead of the last `~>`:

 ```scala
 import akka.http.scaladsl.model.StatusCodes.OK